Skip to main content

 Natural language

-To produce a natural language query, use the "natural_language" format.
-Use the getOperators and fields options to render field and operator labels instead of values.
+Generate natural language queries using "natural_language" format.
+Use getOperators and fields options to render labels instead of values.
+See i18n options:

 formatQuery(query, {